Philipp Ludwig I, Count of Hanau-Münzenberg: Education

 The young Count Philipp Ludwig I was described by his teachers as highly intelligent and eager to learn.
 From 1563 onwards, his guardians looked into the possibility of him being educated abroad.
 As this led to nothing, he stayed for three years at the court of his guardian in Dillenburg, where he was educated together with his guardian's youngest brother, Henry of Nassau-Dillenburg (1550–1574).
 From 1567 to 1569, they studied together at the University of Strasbourg and after 1569 at the University of Tübingen.
 Here, count Philipp Ludwig I came into contact with the fiercely unfolding theological controversy within the Protestant movement.

 After a stay in Tübingen, the education continued in France.
 Count Philipp Ludwig I arrived in Paris in 1572.
 Here, he came into contact with Admiral Gaspard II de Coligny, the leader of Huguenots.
 He narrowly escaped the Saint Bartholomew's Day massacre and returned to Buchsweiler (now called Bouxwiller), the capital of the county of Hanau-Lichtenberg.

 He continued his studies at the University of Basel, from where he also took excursions further into Switzerland.
 In 1573, he travelled to Italy and visited in the numerous places in northern Italy before reaching his destination, the University of Padua.
 He then continued to study in Rome.
 The return journey took him to Vienna in 1574.
 This educational program was quite extraordinary for a count.

 Family

 Count Philipp Ludwig I married Countess Magdalene of Waldeck-Wildungen (1558–1599).
-Sources differ on the exact date of the wedding: 2 February 1576, or 5 February or 6 February.
+Sources differ on the exact date of the wedding: 2, 5 or 6 February 1576.
 His guardian opposed the marriage, because Magdalena was of lower rank than the Counts of Hanau, and her family held lands in Hesse and Cologne.
 He would have preferred a bride from a family closer to Hanau.
 He may have married her out of true love, or to counter the political dominance of Nassau over Hanau.

 Philipp and Magdalena had four children together: